udaykirankoruvada/QR-Code-Authentication/README.md

 # QR Code Authentication

-This repository contains a QR code authentication system that utilizes both CNN and SVM models for classification.
+This repository contains a QR code authentication system to identify original vs. counterfeit QR codes. that utilizes both CNN and SVM models for classification.
 The project includes data preprocessing, feature engineering, model training, and prediction.

 ## Folder Structure
 ```